dstructs/matrix/README.md

 #### Linear Indexing

 A linear `index` corresponds to an element position in a flattened `Matrix` arranged in __row-major__ order.
-For example, consider an empty 5x2 matrix, its subscripts, and its corresponding linear indices.
+For example, consider a __zero-filled__ 5x2 matrix, its subscripts, and its corresponding linear indices.

 ``` javascript
 /*